jasonesquilona/ChatroomDesktop/README.md

 # Areas of Improvement
--Code Cleanliness
+- Code Cleanliness
--Better Unit Testing and learning how to create more powerful unit tests -Better Comments to improve readability
+- Better Unit Testing and learning how to create more powerful unit tests
+- Better Comments to improve readability
--Improve planning when it comes to implementing new features -Expand on learning how to make better OOP code
+- Improve planning when it comes to implementing new features
+- Expand on learning how to make better OOP code